wp-plugins/wp-cms-post-control/readme.txt

 4. An example of a customised write/edit post - much simpler to use for all your users and clients!

 == Changelog ==

+= 2.22 =
+* 18th June 2010
+* Fully tested and compatible with WordPress 3.0

 = 2.21 =
 * 16th June 2010